 Determining the caffeine levels of coffee and espresso drinks can be tricky.
 There are many factors that influence the caffeine levels in different coffee drinks, such as espresso, French press coffee and drip brewed coffee.

 This guide to factors influencing caffeine levels in coffee wonât give you an exact level of caffeine for each coffee drink, but it will help you make informed decisions about the caffeine levels you consume in coffee.

 Caffeine Levels of Coffee Bean Types

-varietals, different types of coffee beans have naturally varying levels of caffeine.
+Like different tea varietals, different coffee varieties and cultivars have naturally varying levels of caffeine.

 A naturally low-caffeine coffee bean (not decaf coffees) called Excelsa is sometimes blended with Arabica to create a lower caffeine coffee.